Overview

 The module source must be valid OpenTofu or Terraform source code.
 For more information about writing modules, refer to the OpenTofu Modules and Terraform Modules documentation.

-A module may define its source using the module_source field with a git URL, mounted-file source, or using inline Terraform/OpenTofu code in the module_source_code field.
+A module may define its source using the module_source field with a registry address, git URL, mounted-file source, or using inline Terraform/OpenTofu code in the module_source_code field when the module_source is set to “inline”.

 Git sources